 In a reproductively healthy female, Gonadotropin Releasing Hormones (GnRH), produced by the hypothalamus, trigger the release of Gonadotropins (GtH) from the pituitary.
 The GtHs then stimulate the production of reproductive steroids, which in turn cause oocyte maturation and ovulation (Fig 9).
 There are two main approaches to artificially inducing ovulation in fish: treatment with GtH or GnRH preparations.
-GtH preparations mimic the action of the fish's natural gonadotropin and so stimulate the production of reproductive steroids and in turn stimulate final oocyte maturation and ovulation.
+GtH preparations mimic the action of the fish's natural gonadotropin and so stimulate the production.
 Human chorionic gonadotropin (hCG) and pituitary extracts are examples of this.
-In contrast, GnRH preparations mimic the fish's natural GnRH, and act directly on the pituitary to stimulate secretion of the fish's own GtH.
-GnRH preparations are either purified from a natural source (ie from the same or different species) or can be an analogue (synthetic copy) of a natural GnRH (GnRHa).
-Luteinising Hormone Releasing Hormone analogue (LHRHa) is a GnRHa commonly used in fish and is an analogue of a mammalian hormone.
-In some species, the release of GtH by the pituitary is controlled/down-regulated by naturally occurring dopamine.
-In these species, it may be necessary to administer GnRHa in conjunction with a dopamine antagonist (eg domperidone) to ensure the release of GtH and hence maturation.
-Ovaprim®, produced specifically for fish, is a commercial product containing GnRHa and domperidone.
+In contrast, GnRH preparations mimic the fish's own GtH.